dongq845/ba-worldcup/README.md

     ├── .env                # Environment variables for the backend (e.g., database connection string).
     ├── package-lock.json   # Records the exact version of each backend dependency.
     ├── package.json        # Lists the backend dependencies and scripts.
-    ├── server.js           # The main entry point for the Express server and all API logic.
+    ├── server.js           # The main entry point for the Express server.
-    └── waifus.json         # The source of truth for all character data, used to populate the database.
+    ├── waifus.json         # The source of truth for all character data, used to populate the database.
+    │
+    ├── db/                 # Contains database-related modules.
+    │   └── index.js        # Handles database connection and initialization.
+    ├── controllers/        # Contains the business logic for API routes.
+    │   ├── waifusController.js # Logic for waifu and ranking routes.
+    │   └── submissionsController.js # Logic for submission routes.
+    └── routes/             # Defines the API routes.
+        ├── waifus.js     # Routes for waifus and rankings.
+        └── submissions.js # Routes for submissions.
 ```

 ## Dependencies